Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 Do I need to prime the ceiling or wall panels?

-For real wood panels, use MissPompadour To Bond & Block as a primer to ensure that the wood does not release discolouration into the new paint.
-This is especially important with oak, tropical woods and softwoods, as these tend to release tannins.
+For real wood panels, use MissPompadour To Bond & Block as a primer to ensure that the wood does not release any discolouration into the new paint.
+This is particularly important for oak, tropical and softwoods, as these tend to release tannins.
 Stained and glazed woods can also discolour your paint.

-For plastic surfaces, you can use MissPompadour To Bond & Block as a primer.
-The paint will then adhere better to the surface and the surface will be perfectly prepared for painting.
+For smooth plastic surfaces, you should use MissPompadour To Bond & Block as a primer.
+The colour then adheres better to the surface and the surface is perfectly prepared for painting.

 How do I determine the right amount of paint?